metabase/metabase/ISSUE_TEMPLATE.md

-Unless this is a feature request, please fill in the blanks:
+If this is a bug report, please fill in the blanks:

 *  I am using the _____ browser.
 *  My computer's OS is _____.